How to make classic Yorkshire puddings

+How to make Yorkshire puddings is something every cook must learn, especially if you like Sunday lunch.
 Everyone loves crisp puffy Yorkshire puddings with roast beef and gravy.
-Made from a batter of eggs, flour and milk they are quick, simple and cheap to make.
+Made from a batter of eggs, flour and milk they are quick, simple and cheap to make with our easy recipe of how to make Yorkshire puddings.
 You can bake Yorkshire pudding in one large tin, cutting it into portions to serve, or in individual bun tins or slightly larger Yorkshire pudding tins.
 This basic batter can also be used to make toad-in-the-hole baked in a large tin with sausages, and can be flavoured with chopped herbs such as sage or parsley.

 Yorkshire pudding also makes a delicious dessert with golden syrup or maple syrup poured over, or baked with fruit such as peaches or cherries for American popovers and French clafouti.